tanhaei/DeepArchNegotiator/README.md

 This repo is an executable, deterministic replication package for the controlled BioArc experiments in the manuscript.
 It keeps the same concepts as the paper: a heterogeneous requirement-architecture-code graph, an architecture-impact oracle, multi-agent utilities, guarded Nash-style negotiation, Architecture Consistency Guard rules, ADR/test/migration artifacts, ablations, and impact-prediction metrics.

-> Scope: this is a lightweight reference implementation.
-It does not train a real GNN or call LLM APIs.
-The oracle is a transparent surrogate encoding the controlled-simulation values reported in the paper so the experimental protocol can be tested end-to-end.

 ## Main paper points captured in code

 - Architecture refactoring is modeled as a stakeholder negotiation problem, not just clustering.